mesonbuild/meson/docs/markdown/Dependencies.md

 dub build urld
 ```

-Other thing you need to keep in mind is that both meson and Dub need
+Other thing you need to keep in mind is that both Meson and Dub need
 to be using the same compiler.
 This can be achieved using Dub's
 `-compiler` argument and/or manually setting the `DC` environment
-variable when running meson.
+variable when running Meson.
 ```
 dub build urld --compiler=dmd
 DC="dmd" meson builddir